Types of proposed legislation:

-1. House (H.R.) and Senate (S.) bills require the approval of both chambers (i.e., House and Senate) and the signature of the President to become law.
+1. House (H.R.) and Senate (S.) bills require the approval of both chambers (i.e., House and Senate).

 4. House (H. Res.) and Senate (S. Res.) simple resolutions address matters entirely within one chamber or the other.
 They do not require the approval of the other chamber or the signature of the President, and they do not have the force of law.

 Bills introduced in the House are numbered sequentially as they are introduced, preceded by "H.R." and the number of the Congress in which they are introduced (e.g., H.R.
 115-123)..
 Bills introduced in the Senate are also numbered sequentially, preceded by "S.".
 Find bills by topic online at Congress.gov (1973-current), and on the following websites.
 The Law Library also has Congressional Bills & Resolutions on microfiche from the 96th Congress (1979) through the 110th Congress (2008).

 The Congressional Record is the official record of proceedings and debates in the U.S. Congress.
 It is published daily when Congress is in session and includes bill texts and amendments read before Congress, and all motions and other procedural matters.
 It also publishes presidential communications, memorials, petitions, and other information on legislation introduced and/or passed in Congress.
 The Congressional Record Index (CRI) is published biweekly when Congress is in session.

 Pace Law Library has the Congressional Record on microfiche from 1789 forward.

 Senate, House, joint, or special committee hearings are held to obtain information on proposed legislation, including investigations and oversight of the activities of government departments and agencies.
 Congress also holds hearings to gather information in preparation for future legislation.
 Hearings are generally open to the public.
 Hearing transcripts include live testimony, texts of prepared statements submitted by witnesses and committee members, and exhibits.